Aeroluna/LunaCoopMod/README.md

 - Fixed a bug where Viper Abduct would not unburrow most units.

 You are pulling them into the air after all.

+- Added targeting beam to Widow Mine attack.
+- Increased visibility of targeting line and targeted unit.

+Added high visibility targeting beam and tint from Versus.

 ## Amon